m3dwards/longmynd.org/content/learn/schools-tandems.md

       [https://flyevolution.co.uk](https://flyevolution.co.uk/)
   - title: YX Paragliding
-    description: >-
-      YX Paragliding  (formerly Beyond Extreme) is owned and run by Mick Bird-Jones,and offers paragliding training at all levels and tandem paragliding flights.
+    description: YX Paragliding offers paragliding training at all levels and tandem paragliding flights.

-      For more information see [www.yxparagliding.co.uk](http://www.yxparagliding.co.uk/)  or call 07855491080
   - title: Airways Airsports
     description: >-
       Airways Airsports are based in the Peak District and offer a wide range of